marijnh/Eloquent-JavaScript/12_language.md

 Such a language does not have to resemble a typical programming language.
-If JavaScript didn't come equipped with regular expressions, you could write your own parser and evaluator for such a sublanguage.
+If JavaScript didn't come equipped with regular expressions, for example, you could write your own parser and evaluator for regular expressions.

 {{index "artificial intelligence"}}